Mega Millions jackpot soars to $740 million after no big winner in Tuesday's drawing

 The jackpot for the next drawing on Friday has climbed to an estimated $740 million.

 If there is a sole winner, they have a choice between an annuity, with an initial payment and then 29 annual payments, or a one-time lump sum payment.
 Most winners choose a cash payout.
-Friday night's drawing would be an estimated $366.3 million before taxes.
+For Friday night's drawing, that would be an estimated $366.3 million before taxes.

 Only two Mega Millions jackpots have been won so far this year.
 It was last won at $552 million in Illinois on June 4.
 Before that, there was a winner on March 26 in New Jersey for a whopping $1.128 billion prize.